plaplant/nuDustC/README.md

 nuDustC++ automatically checks for restart files when creating each cell.
 If a restart file is found, that data is loaded into the cell object.
 If no restart file is found, the cell is initialized with data from the input files.

 # Common Pitfalls
+If the compiler cannot find required packages or libraries, make sure LD_LIBRARY_PATH is up to date and points to the location of each package or library.

+Ensure the configuration file points to the location of each input file and contains the needed parameters for the calculation path.